 The lucid but powerful talk is laden with strong one-liners.
 “Show a people as one thing, only one thing, over and over again, and that is what they become” she says, appealing to the audience that “stories matter….many stories matter”…which is why we must not “make one story the only story…”

-As a mother, my takeaway from this insightful talk would be to expose my child to multiple stories….diverse narratives…not only in literature and the books that we read, but also in life!
+My takeaway from this insightful talk would be to expose myself to multiple stories….diverse narratives…not only in literature and the books that I read, but also in life!

 BOOKS BY Chimamanda Ngozi Adichie